-The consolidated financial statements of the Company consolidate the accounts of the following companies:
+The consolidated financial statements of the Company consolidate the accounts of the following subsidiaries:

-Company Location Ownership Principal Activity Rio Silver Inc. Canada - Parent company Rio Silver Exploration Ltd. Canada 100% Holding company Minera Rio Plata S.A.C.
+Company Location Ownership Principal Activity Rio Silver Exploration Ltd. Canada 100% Exploration company Minera Rio Plata S.A.C.
 Peru 100% Exploration company

-The results of the subsidiaries are included in the consolidated statements of loss and comprehensive loss and consolidated statements of cash flows from the effective date of acquisition.
+The results of the subsidiaries are included in the consolidated statements of comprehensive loss and consolidated statements of cash flows from the effective date of acquisition.
 All inter-company transactions, balances, income and expenses are eliminated in full on consolidation.